 IWD takes work items from existing enterprise software applications (such as ERP, BPM, DCM, Salesforce, email) and homegrown systems, analyzes the business context of the work item—for example, the associated business process, product requested, or value of the customer making the request—and creates a single Universal Queue, sorted on business value, that ensures that the most critical or highest-value work items are distributed to the right resource at the right time, regardless of media type, system or location.

 Use the Cloud iWD API, or provision Engage cloud Email, to create, update or delete work items which IWD then categorizes, prioritizes and routes to employees according to configured rules and assigned routing application logic.
-A Genesys Designer application handles routing/distribution of the work items, which employees then handle using Agent Desktop.
+A Genesys Designer application handles routing/distribution of the work items, which employees then handle using Agent Workspace.

 With IWD, enterprises can effectively manage all customer service resources and business processes across the enterprise, going beyond the walls of the formal contact center and into other areas of the business like branch offices and experts in the back office.